 Yes.
 We certainly understand that you may want to learn how to land a trick behind the boat you’re going to be spending the most time riding behind.
-We are definitely willing to come out on your boat to make that happen, but are typically only able to early and late in the season (May, June, and September).
+We are definitely willing to come out on your boat to make that happen, but are typically only able to early and late in the season (May, June, and September) and occasionally one of our coaches may be willing to come to you on their day off.
 Traveling to your house or another lake usually means that we’ll need to charge for travel time and fuel, and typically comes with a minimum of 2 hours on your boat.
 Oftentimes that makes it less expensive to come out on our boat.
 During the peak season, we tend to stay pretty busy on our boat, so it becomes much more difficult to make it happen.

 That all depends on what you’re looking to get out of the lesson.
-If your biggest priority is improving on a wakeboard, the earlier in the morning you schedule your lesson, the better the odds of getting calm water.
-Many people make the mistake of choosing the warmest part of the day over the calmest time of the day, but trust us when we say that water quality is FAR more important if you’re truly interested in improving on a wakeboard.
+If your biggest priority is improving on a wakeboard or wake surfer, the earlier in the morning you schedule your lesson, the better the odds of getting calm water.
+Many people make the mistake of choosing the warmest part of the day over the calmest time of the day, but trust us when we say that water quality is FAR more important if you’re truly interested in improving on a wakeboard or wake surfboard.
 The general rule of thumb (although never a guarantee) is that the best water conditions occur between 7am and 11am on the weekdays, and 6am-10am on the weekends.
 As the sun comes out and things warm up, the breeze will usually follow (creating rougher water), and the boat traffic will greatly increase (creating substantially rougher water).

-Afternoons and evenings are best suited for wakesurfing (still VERY fun, even in rough water) or cocktail cruises as the water can be a bit too rough to wakeboard.
+*Afternoons and evenings are well suited for wakesurfing (still VERY fun, even in rough water) or cocktail cruises as the water can be a bit too rough to wakeboard.

 To Carillon Point Marina (Kirkland, WA) -